llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

 It returns the set of points that we've visited, since that's all the information we need for finding the answer.

-To answer part 1, we parse the input into a grid and run to completion from `((0,0), R)`, then print the number of points we visisted:
+To answer part 1, we parse the input into a grid and run to completion from `((0,0), R)`, then print the number of points we visited:

 ```python
 grid = [list(line.strip()) for line in sys.stdin]